BUGS-NYU/violet/README.md

 ## Implementation

 The **Violet** system should be the premier interface to interact with **Schedge** API and hence we should mostly focus on leveraging the existing **Schedge** functionality.
 We may need to implement additional server-side functionality on top of **Schedge**, but most of this project is client-side work.
-Hence, it makes sense to use a framework like **Next.js** that supports both client and server layers.
+Hence, it makes sense to use a framework like **Next.js** or **Remix.js** that supports both client and server layers out of the box.